xavibenjamin/brightpixels.blog/_posts/2018-09-25-new-logo-and-identity-for-uber-brand-new.markdown

 ---
-title: New Logo and Identity for Uber | Brand New
+title: New Logo and Identity for Uber
 date: 2018-09-25 09:42:00 -05:00
-tags:
-- design
+categories:
-- tech
+- Design
 link_url: https://www.underconsideration.com/brandnew/archives/new_logo_and_identity_for_uber_by_wolff_olins_and_in_house.php
 ---